BSc (Hons) Computer Games Technology

 Why study Computer Games Technology at Abertay?

-Learn everything you need to become a games programmer.
+Learn everything you need to become a highly skilled games programmer.
 Join our world-leading Computer Games Technology degree and study the engines and hardware that make computer games work.

-Industry experience plays an essential part of the course, to improve your CV and make you even more employable.
-This degree was created in response to the acute shortage of game programmers in consultation with the sector.
-For example, we host one of the largest PlayStation 5 labs and the development kits are fully integrated within the teaching programme.
+This degree was created in consultation with the games sector, a direct response to the acute shortage of games programmers.
+For example, we host one of the largest PlayStation 5 labs and the development kits are fully integrated within the curriculum.

 Worldwide shortage of games programmers